Reinhard Hütter

-Reinhard Hütter (born 1 November 1958 in Lichtenfels, Bavaria) is a German Roman Catholic theologian.
+Reinhard Hütter (born 1 November 1958 in Lichtenfels, Bavaria) is a German Catholic theologian.
 He is currently Visiting Professor of Catholic Theology at Duke Divinity School and Professor Emeritus of Fundamental and Dogmatic Theology at The Catholic University of America.
 During the 2012–2013 academic year, he held The Rev. Robert J. Randall Professor in Christian Culture chair at Providence College.
 In 2021 Hütter was appointed by Pope Francis to serve a five year term on the International Theological Commission.

 Hütter teaches systematic and philosophical theology.
-In his most recent work he has turned to theological anthropology — the human being created in the image of God — and to the closely related topics of nature and grace, divine and human freedom, faith and reason, theology and metaphysics.
+In his most recent work he has turned to theological anthropology—the human being created in the image of God—and to the closely related topics of nature and grace, divine and human freedom, faith and reason, theology and metaphysics.
 He has developed a special interest in the theology and philosophy of St. Thomas Aquinas.

 The author of numerous books, articles, reviews, and translations, he has also co-edited five books.
 His most recent books include Dust Bound for Heaven: Explorations in the Theology of Thomas Aquinas; Reason and the Reasons of Faith (ed. with Paul J. Griffiths); and Ressourcement Thomism: Sacred Doctrine, the Sacraments, and the Moral Life (ed. with Matthew Levering).
 He was the editor of Pro Ecclesia: a Journal of Catholic and Evangelical Theology and served on the editorial board of Theology Today.
 He is co-editor of the academic series Faith and Reason: Studies in Catholic Theology and Philosophy and Renewal Within Tradition: Nova & Vetera Books, and is co-editor of Nova et Vetera: The English Edition of the International Theological Journal.